 The Samsung Galaxy S8 costs £689, while the Galaxy S8+ costs £779.
 It comes in six colours, though not all are available in all regions.

 Essential Phone (PH-1) vs Samsung Galaxy S8 vs S8+: Conclusion

 The Essential Phone has plenty of things going for it.
 It will seemingly offer a solid build based on its materials, it has a nearly bezel-less display, dual-camera and powerful hardware, as well as a raw Android software experience.

 The Samsung Galaxy S8 and S8+ are fantastic phones though and tricky ones to beat.
 They offer lovely designs, sharp and vibrant displays, excellent cameras and great performance.

-The Essential Phone is likely to be a little cheaper when it becomes available, and it's certainly striking, while the Samsung handsets are already available and they have proved themselves as excellent handsets.
+The Essential Phone is likely to be a little cheaper when/if it becomes available in the UK, and it's certainly striking, while the Samsung handsets are already available and they have proved themselves as excellent handsets.
 The decision between these devices will therefore probably come down to how soon you want a new device and which design you prefer.